Magritte-code/Magritte/docs/src/4_extra_options/other_solvers.rst

    magritte.core.compute_level_populations(use_Ng_acceleration, max_niterations)

 The memory usage of this solver can be too high for larger models.
-By no longer storing the intensities for each direction, the memory cost is reduced significantly.
+By no longer storing the mean intensities for each direction pair, the memory cost is reduced significantly.
 The sparse solver can be called similarly using:

 .. code-block:: python